crissxross/ng2stidialog/README.md

-#Stitched Up Dialogue Engine prototype
+#Temp Stitched Up Dialogue Engine prototype
 ##1st test prototype in Angular 2 beta.0

+CEASED work on this repo.
 This is just a test at the moment!

 ###Notes: